 Activist & Author

-Shaw is also the founder of Orphan Kitten Club, a 501(c)3 charitable organization which provides lifesaving programs including a neonatal kitten nursery, a TNR program, and the world’s first grant program specifically funding innovation in kitten welfare.
-Since 2019, her nonprofit has provided more than $1 million in funding to shelters and rescues to further the cause of neonatal kitten welfare.
+Shaw is also the founder of Orphan Kitten Club, a 501(c)3 charitable organisation in the US, which provides lifesaving programmes including a neonatal kitten nursery, a TNR programme, and the world’s first grant programme specifically funding innovation in kitten welfare.
+Since 2019, her nonprofit has provided more than $1 million [approximately £827,000] in funding to shelters and rescues to further the cause of neonatal kitten welfare.